OrcaTheWhale/The-OrcaClaw/README.md

 # The-OrcaClaw
 Resembling (sort of) Victor's Hexclaw from League of Legends/Arcane, the OrcaClaw is a powerful(weak) arm that can be controlled remotely, and has the ability to grab and point using a laser!

+This is my first ever project outside of tinkering with a breadboard and sensors.
+I've never modeled, made a pcb, or know a lot about assembly(hardware components, screw types).
+However, after a lot of work and hours done, I was able learn a lot, and also was able to produce this project, the OrcaClaw!

+**What makes this unique**: You will never see this in the real world(cause it's kinda useless), that's just how unique it is!
+Resembling an Hexclaw and an Orca, the OrcaClaw is able to be able to grab _some_ items in your daily life!
+Whether you need to hold on to an empty soda can(for some reason), or claw menacingly at someone you don't like, the OrcaClaw, _in addition_, allows you to point at things using it's built in laser!
+Just like the Hexclaw, it's dangerous(if you shine it in someone's eyes, don't do that), and can ward off people who don't like light(like vampires)!

+**Why I made this project**: Originally, I was going to create just a robot arm that is able to write something, with remote capabilities, like either being remote controlled or master-slave.
+The reason the idea pivoted was because after joining the Fallout kickoff call, I was more inspired to create something not so boring and unoriginal.
+An arm seemed like a perfect guide in my opinion; I will be able to make something move(neurons firing!), and learn modeling, creating PCB's, and wireless communication.
+I was still able to learn everything; but now the idea is much cooler!

+Here is a list of things I learned from this project:

+**Modeling**

+**PCB Creation**

+Assembly:
+- Different screw uses (M3 Machine Vs Thread forming, M2.6 for circuit boards)
+- Onshape Assembly
+- Tolerances

+Hardware:
+- Voltage step-down (Buck Converter)
+- Wary of current draw (Increasing wire thickness and AWG sizes)
+- Wary of current draw x2 (Capacitors for MG996R Servos)
+- MOSFET gate

+And more!

+Here is a list of _problems_ I ran into for this project:
+- WHY IS EVERYTHING EXPENSIVE
+- Batteries < $20 having the battery life of a potato
+- One of the batteries I bought was fine then I realized later the turtle from the tortoise and the hare race was the one delivering the product
+- Buying components irl to accomodate in the design, and then realising there were cheaper options so now I have to buy those ones to stick to the BOM and source material
+- Errors in OnShape
+- Extrude?
+Hello?
+It's a closed area?
+- Had to restart early on, not too bad though
+- Screws not screwing (There's two types of screws, machine screws and thread-forming???)
+- Tolerances not tolerating
+- Logic errors
+- Having to sacrifice a lot of rotation degrees
+- Chance of the first MG996R not being able to hold up
+- Trying to install the XIAO footprint (wth is git submodules and somethingEDA)
+- Trying to upload the PCB to JLCPCB (literally only the holes appeared for some reason)
+- AliExpress having cheap items with shipping costs being like 10x their actual price
+- One of the only good laser modules is $20 (wth)
+- Slack, Fallout issues (why is fallout using a slack I never technically created?)
+- Doing research at night, thinking it'd only take me a few minutes but taking me 1-2 hours I could've tracked
+- AAAAAHHH

 OrcaClaw 3D Model:
 <img width="622" height="521" alt="image" src="https://github.com/user-attachments/assets/dbcac449-9fe1-40d9-a951-2ceeaea3f03e" />
 <img width="668" height="698" alt="image" src="https://github.com/user-attachments/assets/f82676ca-1439-454b-a341-600e9959188d" />